tongtz/photo2avatar/README.md

 Entertainment and the arts

 ## Topic
-Turn photos into a catoon avatar
+Turn photos into a cartoon avatar

 ## Posible steps
 1. object detection & segemention (edge detection)